knownasilya/ember-cli-deploy-gcloud-storage/README.md

 ## Configuration

 - `credentials` - GCP credentials object, `{ private_key, client_email }`, required (can be specified with GCP envs/config).
+- `keyFilename` - Alternative configuration to the `credentials` option.
+Specify the path to the key file downloaded for service account.
 - `projectId` - Your GCP project id, required (can be specified with GCP envs, `GCLOUD_PROJECT=<projectId> ember deploy`).
 - `bucket` - A bucket in GCS to store your files, required.
 - `bucketFolder` - A folder inside the bucket to place your files, optional.